sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

 ![](./img/predconv4.jpg)

-You can see how the class scores for each prior are arranged in sets of three.
+You can see that the class scores for each prior can be grouped in sets of three.

 Now that we understand what the predictions for the feature map from `conv9_2` look like, we can **reshape them into a more amenable form.**